vinodmeesap/cordova-background-geolocation/docs/README.md

 ```

+:information_source: While the **`successFn`** will receive only **one** location, the plugin *does* request **multiple** location [`samples`](#config-integer-samples-3-sets-the-maximum-number-of-location-samples-to-fetch--the-plugin-will-return-the-location-having-the-best-accuracy-to-your-successfn--defaults-to-3--only-the-final-location-will-be-persisted) in order to record the most accurate location possible.
+These *samples* are **not** persisted to the database but they will be provided to your [`location`](#location) event-listener, for your convenience, since it can take some seconds for the best possible location to arrive.
+For example, you might use these samples to progressively update the user's position on a map.
+You can detect these *samples* in your [`location`](#location) `callbackFn` via `location.sample === true`.
+If you're manually `POST`ing location to your server, you should ignore these locations.

 ####`failureFn` Parameters

 #####`@param {Integer} errorCode` If a location failed to be retrieved, one of the following error-codes will be returned